morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 #### Reduce overall power consumption.

 Note: All items in this step are optional and some items are specific to the Raspberry Pi 4B.
-If installing to other a Raspberry Pi hardware you will need to use the appropriate settings for that hardware.
+If installing to other Raspberry Pi hardware, you will need to use the appropriate settings for that hardware.

 ```
 sudo nano /boot/firmware/config.txt